 Registration will be in the marquee on Saturday afternoon between 4pm and 6pm and Sunday morning between 6.15am and 7.35am.
 You will be issued with your race numbers, swim cap (which must be worn as it denotes your wave), timing chip, Divas t-shirt and goody bag here!

 To register – Go directly to the registration desk (there will be a separate registration desk for quadrathlon competitors – no need for BT licence as the Quad is covered by the British Quadrathlon Association) and give them your name.
 Please check notice board for any late changes or important information.
-Don’t forget to bring along and show your BT licence otherwise you will not be able to claim your refund.
+Don’t forget to bring along and show your BT licence otherwise you will not be able to claim your refund (triathlon competitors only!).
 If you don’t have a BT licence a BT day licence, which allows you to race, is included in the entry fee.
-You will be given your start pack with race numbers (2), timing chip, bike number, bike helmet number, kayak number (for quad) and swim hat.
+You will be given your start pack with race number, timing chip, bike number, bike helmet number, kayak number (for quad) and swim hat.
 If you have a medical condition, please write the details on the back of your race number.

 There will be several Chester Tri ladies in Registration to answer any queries and also walk you through transition!